Baptism

-Baptism (from βάπτισμα) is a form of ritual purification—a characteristic of many religions throughout time and geography.
-In Christianity, it is a Christian sacrament of initiation and adoption, almost invariably with the use of water.
-It may be performed by sprinkling or pouring water on the head, or by immersing in water either partially or completely, traditionally three times, once for each person of the Trinity.
-The synoptic gospels recount that John the Baptist baptised Jesus.
-Baptism is considered a sacrament in most churches, and as an ordinance in others.
+Baptism (from βάπτισμα) is a Christian rite of initiation almost invariably with the use of water.
+It may be performed by sprinkling or pouring water on the head, or immersing in water (partially or completely), traditionally three times for each person of the Trinity.
+It is also called christening, although this is typically reserved for the baptism of infants.
+Baptism is regarded as a sacrament in most churches and an ordinance in others, with the synoptic gospels recounting that John the Baptist baptized Jesus.

 Baptism according to the Trinitarian formula, which is done in most mainstream Christian denominations, is seen as being a basis for Christian ecumenism, the concept of unity amongst Christians.
-Baptism is also called christening, although some reserve the word "christening" for the baptism of infants.
-In certain Christian denominations, such as the Lutheran Churches, baptism is the door to church membership, with candidates taking baptismal vows.
+In certain Christian denominations, such as the Catholic Churches, Eastern Orthodox Churches, Oriental Orthodox Churches, Assyrian Church of the East, and Lutheran Churches, baptism is the door to church membership, with candidates taking baptismal vows.
 It has also given its name to the Baptist churches and denominations.

+Certain schools of Christian thought (such as Catholic and Lutheran theology) regard baptism as necessary for salvation (though not without exception), but some writers, such as Huldrych Zwingli (1484–1531), have denied its necessity.
+Though water baptism is extremely common among Christian denominations, some, such as Quakers and The Salvation Army, do not practice water baptism at all.
+Among denominations that practice baptism, differences occur in the manner and mode of baptizing and in the understanding of the significance of the rite.
+Most Christians baptize using the Trinitarian formula "in the name of the Father, and of the Son, and of the Holy Spirit" (following the Great Commission), but Oneness Pentecostals baptize using Jesus' name only.
+The majority of Christians baptize infants; many others, such as Baptist Churches, regard only believer's baptism as true baptism.
+In certain denominations, such as the Eastern and Oriental Orthodox Churches, the individual being baptized receives a cross necklace that is worn for the rest of their life, inspired by the Third Council of Constantinople.

+Outside of Christianity, Mandaeans undergo repeated baptism for purification instead of initiation.
+They consider John the Baptist to be their greatest prophet and name all rivers yardena after the Jordan River.

-Martyrdom was identified early in church history as "baptism by blood", enabling the salvation of martyrs who had not been baptized by water.
+The term baptism has also been used metaphorically to refer to any ceremony, trial, or experience by which a person is initiated, purified, or given a name.
+Martyrdom was identified early in Christian church history as "baptism by blood", enabling the salvation of martyrs who had not been baptized by water.
 Later, the Catholic Church identified a baptism of desire, by which those preparing for baptism who die before actually receiving the sacrament are considered saved.
-Some Christian thinking regards baptism as necessary for salvation, but some writers, such as Huldrych Zwingli (1484–1531), have denied its necessity.

-Quakers and the Salvation Army do not practice water baptism at all.
-Among denominations that practice water baptism, differences occur in the manner and mode of baptizing and in the understanding of the significance of the rite.
-Most Christians baptize using the trinitarian formula "in the name of the Father, and of the Son, and of the Holy Spirit" (following the Great Commission), but Oneness Pentecostals baptize using Jesus' name only.
-Much more than half of all Christians baptize infants; many others, such as Baptist Churches, regard only believer's baptism as true baptism.
-In certain denominations, such as the Eastern and Oriental Orthodox Churches, the individual being baptized receives a cross necklace that is worn for the rest of their life, inspired by the Sixth Ecumenical Council (Synod) of Constantinople.

-Mandaeans undergo repeated baptism for purification instead of initiation.
-They consider John the Baptist to be their greatest prophet and name all rivers yardena after the River Jordan.

-The term "baptism" has also been used metaphorically to refer to any ceremony, trial, or experience by which a person is initiated, purified, or given a name.
+In the Methodist tradition, Baptism with the Holy Spirit, has referred to the second work of grace, entire sanctification; in Pentecostalism, the term Baptism with the Holy Spirit is identified with speaking in tongues.